Windsor Davies: Voice work

-Davies' distinctive voice was heard in commercials for New Zealand's Pink Batts house insulations and confectionery ads for Cadbury's Wispa and for Heinz Curried (Baked) Beans.
+Davies' distinctive voice was heard in commercials for New Zealand's Pink Batts house insulations and confectionery ads for Cadbury's Wispa and for Heinz Curried (baked) Beans.
 He also appeared alongside New Zealand rugby union coach Alex Wyllie in New Zealand advertisements for Mitre 10 hardware stores in the early 1990s.
 Davies and Wyllie had worked together previously on the rugby-themed film Old Scores in 1991.

 In the 1970s, he read an edition of BBC Radio 4's Morning Story programme, and also narrated the audiobook for the Ladybird children's classic Treasure Island.
 He sang and voiced many characters in the Paul McCartney film Rupert and the Frog Song in 1984, and appeared in that year's children's film Gabrielle and the Doodleman as three different characters (the Ringmaster, the Black Knight, and an Ugly Sister).
 In 1984, he auditioned to be the voice of the UK's speaking clock.

-Personal life and death
+Personal life

 In 1957, he married Eluned Lynne Evans; the couple had four daughters and a son.
 Eluned died in September 2018.
-Davies lived in the south of France, and was a keen birdwatcher.
+The couple lived just outside Toulouse in the south of France, and he was a keen birdwatcher.

-He died on 17 January 2019, aged 88, four months following the death of his wife.
+He died on 17 January 2019, aged 88, four months after the death of his wife.